 Final Fantasy XIV is one of the few games in history that the publisher had to stop selling because it was simply too popular.
 It’s an enviable position, to be sure, but it really happened.
+(In fact, Final Fantasy XIV is free to play and definitely worth your time).

 Back on Dec.
 16, 2021, following the release of the massively popular Final Fantasy XIV: Endwalker expansion, Square Enix stopped selling the game in a somewhat-successful attempt to keep server traffic under control.
 Now that the in-game population has stabilized, you can once again buy FFXIV — but if you were hoping to try the free trial, you’ll have to keep waiting.